 http://www.example.com/?p=123

-This is not SEO or user-friendly, so the first thing you need to do is to configure WordPress to use the post name as the slug instead of serial numbers.
+This is not SEO or user-friendly, so you first need to configure WordPress to use the post name as the slug instead of serial numbers.

-When you go to SETTINGS / PERMALINKS, you will be presented with a number of options, as shown below.
+When you go to SETTINGS / PERMALINKS, you will be presented with several options, as shown below.

 The best approach is to select the Post Name so that your post slugs will include the post name separated by dashes.